00charis/C-exercise-notebook/PictureViewer/README.md

 Choose the **triangle button** to display the control's task list, as shown in the following picture.
 - Step 5: Add Controls to Your Form

+Choose the Dock in parent container link.
+This automatically sets the PictureBox Dock property to Fill.(Understand the meaning of Dock here.)

+Then dock the FlowLayoutPanel in the TableLayoutPanel (either by choosing Dock in parent container on the FlowLayoutPanel's black triangle task list, or by setting the FlowLayoutPanel's Dock property to Fill).

+A FlowLayoutPanel is a container that arranges other controls in neat rows in order.
+When you resize a FlowLayoutPanel, if it has room to lay out all of its controls in a single row, it does that.
+Otherwise, it arranges them in lines, one on top of the other.
 - Step 6: Name Your Button Controls

+Double-click the Show a picture button on the form.
+As an alternative, choose the Show a picture button on the form, and then choose the Enter key.
+When you do, the IDE opens an additional tab in the main window called Form1.cs.
+This tab shows the code file behind the form.

+At design-time, when you open the code file for a control in a form, code is generated for the control if it doesn't already exist.
+(It is when you open code file, code will be generated.)

+The five methods that you added are called event handlers, because your program calls them whenever an event (like a user choosing a button or selecting a box) happens.
 - Step 7: Add Dialog Components to Your Form
 - Step 8: Write Code for the Show a Picture Button Event Handler
 - Step 9: Review, Comment, and Test Your Code